-More information about space related research can be found at the homepage for the UNH Institute for the Study of Earth, Oceans, and Space.
+More information about space related research can be found at website of the Space Science Center, a research center in the UNH Institute for the Study of Earth, Oceans, and Space.

 UNH physicists are engaged in fundamental research in producing nuclear polarization in gases and applying those techniques for medical imaging applications.
 Lung disease is the fourth leading cause of death in the US, yet there is no widely available modality to noninvasively image lung structure and function.
 Hyperpolarized gases, noble gases with their magnetic polarization enhanced by a factor of ten thousand, can be harmlessly breathed and imaged in the lungs.
 Imaging techniques can be devised to reveal gas space structure as well as functional information such as ventilation maps, local microstructure, and oxygen uptake.